pnockema/data_scientist_capstone_project/README.md

 Missing files: Datasets as they were for temporary use only.

 ## Datasets
 There are four datasets which were provided by Udacity.
+Further description in my report and in the Jupyter Notebook.

 ## Report
 For further readings you can find my MEDIUM article on this project here: